 What is the Difference Between Mig and Tig Welding?

-- The utilized gas in MIG welding is a mixture of carbon dioxide and Argon while in TIG; argon is the only employed gas.
+- The utilized gas in MIG welding is a mixture of carbon dioxide and Argon, while in TIG, Argon is the only employed gas.

 - TIG welding needs more practice than MIG because of tighter tolerances and complexity to be maintained, while MIG welding is user-friendly.